nrepl/nrepl/doc/about/team.md

 ## The Core Team

 The direction of the project is being stewarded by the nREPL core team.
-This group of long-term contributors manage releases, evaluate pull-requests, and does a lot of the groundwork on major new features.
+This group of long-term contributors manages releases, evaluates pull-requests, and does a lot of the groundwork on major new features.

 * [Bozhidar Batsov](https://github.com/bbatsov) (maintainer)